 Image by Bengt Nyman under Creative Commons license.

 Thought Mallorca was all about sun, sea and sand?
+There is an endless amount of things to do in Mallorca!
 The beautiful Balearic island certainly has all of these things in abundance, but you might be surprised by how much more there is to do on a visit here.

 1. Visit a spiritual site